Child Psychiatry Curriculum

 • Outpatient Psychotherapy Clinic

 Fellows spend their time learning and providing psychotherapy and psychopharmacology to diverse populations.
 This essential experience includes family work, individual psychodynamic psychotherapy, supportive and cognitive/behavioral interventions, consultation with community agencies and schools and general clinical case management.
 Many cases will involve combined treatment (both psychotherapy and medications).
 First-year fellows have at least three therapy hours per week, primarily for psychotherapy, but also for evaluations, family work and case management.
-First-year fellows receive a minimum of 2 hours of weekly outpatient psychotherapy supervision.
+Each first-year fellow has two therapy supervisors who they meet with for one-on-one supervision.

 • Precepted Psychopharmacology Clinic